shreyagarge/FileStats/README.md

 * fileParser.py - contains the methods for computing the statistics
 * fileParser_Tests.py - contains the unit tests for these methods
 * files - folder containing a text files used for verification
-* faust.txt - the file used for validation in thr unit tests.
+* faust.txt - the file used for validation in the unit tests.
 (Not to be modified)

 #### steps to run
 from FileStats folder run